fkabell3/meraki_license_audit/README.md

-Remove (not unclaim) Meraki devices from their corresponding Meraki networks.<br>
+List and remove (not unclaim) Meraki devices from their corresponding Meraki networks.
+Specify a number of days, and any Meraki that has been offline for at least that amount of time is listed or removed.<br>

-Before the script may be used, you must:
+Before the script (`rmdevice.sh`) may be used, you must:

 * verify that `curl` and `jq` are installed,
 * generate and store your Meraki API key,